casperschipper/cisp/README.md

 You can now run cisp as follows:

-Run a script (adding to anything that is running already) `cisp.py -i test.lisp -o output.ck -c run`
+Run a script (adding to anything that is running already)
+`cisp.py -i test.lisp -o output.ck -c run`

-Run a script, but remove anything that is running already `cisp.py -i test.lisp -o output.ck -c all`
+Run a script, but remove anything that is running already
+`cisp.py -i test.lisp -o output.ck -c all`

 Replace the last added script
 `cisp.py -i test.lisp -o output.ck -c replace`

 # Using sublime build script or visual studio code:

-While live coding, I use build scripts of my code editor (sublime text) to send the .lisp code to the cisp.py script.
+While live coding, I use build-scripts of my code editor (sublime text) to send the .lisp code to the cisp.py script.

 # Basic syntax

 ## non-standard synthesis

 `(step-gen [amp] [number-of-samples])`